mathiasbno/three-starmap/readme.md

 $ cd three-starmap
 ```

-From there you can run the formatter using the buildt in script
+From there you can run the formatter using the built in script

 ```
 $ yarn run formatt